Yuan Tze on Anger

 Harmony is a state of peace and balance, a state free of conflict.

 Harmony nurtures growth.
 When harmony is present, no harm is done.
-I would like focus on one thing that often disrupts harmony – anger, in particular anger in reaction to injustice.
+I would like to focus on one thing that often disrupts harmony – anger, in particular anger in reaction to injustice.

 When facing injustice, is anger necessary for the change we wish to instigate?
 Many people believe that without anger, there will not be enough momentum to raise the awareness of the issue and drive the change.
 They believe that anger is, therefore, the necessary first step for change.
 Some people also believe that anger is necessary for self-protection when we are under attack.
 It turns fear into the strength we need to fight back.